ATMForce

 Refer to the publication above for a detailed description of the ATM method and the parameters used in this API and please cite it to support our work if you use this software in your research.

 To use this class, create an ATMForce object, passing an algebraic expression to the constructor that defines the potential energy.
 This expression can be any combination of the variables u0 and u1.
 Then call addGlobalParameter() to define the parameters on which the potential energy expression depends.
 The values of global parameters may be modified during a simulation by calling Context::setParameter().
 Next, call addForce() to add Force objects that define the terms of the potential energy function that change upon displacement.
-Finally, call addParticle() to specify the displacement applied to each particle.
-Displacements can be changed by calling setParticleParameters().
-As any per-particle parameters, changes in displacements take effect only after calling updateParametersInContext().
+Finally, call addParticle() to specify the coordinate transformation applied to each particle.
+Currently supported coordinate transformations consist of displacing the positions of particles by a fixed amount or by the offset of the positions between two given particles.
+As any per-particle parameters, changes in particle coordinate transformations take effect only after calling updateParametersInContext().

 As an example, the following code creates an ATMForce based on the change in energy of two particles when the second particle is displaced by 1 nm in the x direction.
 The energy change is dialed using an alchemical parameter Lambda, which in this case is set to 1/2: